lukeclifton/meteor-shopify-app-installer/README.md

     scopes: 	'Your app scopes',
 }
 ```
+One the package is installed, navigate to '/shopify/app-installer'.
+Add in your shop name (without the '.myshopify.com' part) and hit 'Install App' button.
+You will then be redirected to Shopify to install the app in the given shop.

 The redirect url is set to redirect to the following route in your app: '/shopify/authenticate'.